-Its 2010, and St Pauls village on Moa Island (Australia) celebrates the first puppet show of it's kind in the Torres Strait ... and the first puppet show ever made out of ghost nets and marine debris!
-Materials were collected locally, and puppets were woven together in community workshops with the Arts Centre, School, Churches and wider community all contributing.
+Its 2010, and St Pauls community on Moa Island (Australia) celebrates the first puppet show of its kind in the Torres Strait ... and the first puppet show ever made out of ghost nets and marine debris!
+Materials were collected locally, and puppets were woven together in community workshops with the Arts Centre, the school, church groups and the wider community.

 The story was told using a shadow puppet screen, narration, live music and full choir.
 The audience sang and wept their way through the story of a young fisherman's encounters with ghost nets, performed by around 65 local musicians, singers and puppeteers of all ages.
 This project was so unique that Ghost Nets Australia produced this film.
 It features interviews with local artists, preparation of the artworks and the final performance.
 All of the photos, text and videos are from the GhostNets Australia website.

 In Australia, ghost nets (discarded or abandoned fishing nets) are devastating our endangered marine life.
 This is particularly the case in Australia’s far north in the Gulf of Carpentaria: one of the last remaining safe havens for endangered marine and coastal species, including six of the world’s seven marine turtle species, dugongs and sawfish.
 Sadly turtles make up 80 percent of the marine life found caught in the nets.
 The ghost net issue is an international one: 90% of the marine debris entering the Australia is from South East Asian fishers.

 Rangers in Australia have removed more than 13,000 nets from our beaches and estuaries.
 In the past, the rangers would either burn or dump tonnes upon tonnes of ghost nets.
 They were seen as useless rubbish ....

 GhostNets Australia is an alliance of Indigenous communities stretching along 3000kms of coastline in the Gulf of Carpentaria, and operated under a simple philosophy: saltwater people working together.